Quantitative steepness, semi-FKPP reactions, and pushmi-pullyu fronts: Introduction

 We mention two related concepts that have been considered in the past.
 Recently, Matano and Pol\'a\v{c}ik leveraged the trajectories $\tau_t = \{(u(t,x),u_x(t,x)): x \in \R\} \subset \R^2$ to access phase plane methods and deduce strong results in the context of propagating terraces~\cite{MatanoPolacik,Polacik}.
 Even earlier, Fife and McLeod~\cite{FifeMcLeod_PP} studied the convergence to pushed traveling waves by deriving a degenerate partial differential equation for $p(t,z) = u_x(t, u(t)^{-1}(z))$.
 In our notation, these approaches have, as goals, to prove the convergence of $\tau_t \to \{(z, -\eta_*(z))\}$ and $p(t,z) \to -\eta_*(z)$, respectively, as $t\to\infty$.

 The early method of the original KPP paper~\cite{kpp} and some subsequent work used the intersection number to compare the steepness of $u(t,\cdot)$ and $U_*$ and relied on the fact that it is decreasing~\cite{Angenent,Matano-78}.
-The shape defect function, provides a new way to capture and quantify this insightful notion.
-Indeed, for any~$t>0$ fixed, the function $u(t,\cdot)$ is as steep as $U_*$ if and only if the shape defect function \be w(t,x)=-u_x(t,x)-\eta_*(u(t,x)), \ee is non-negative for all $x$.
-Further, the larger $w$ is, roughly, the more severe the difference in steepness.
+The shape defect function provides a new way to capture and {\em quantify} this insightful notion.
+Indeed, a simple calculation yields: \begin{prop} For any time $t>0$, the profile $u(t,\cdot)$ is as steep as $U_*$ if and only if the shape defect function satisfies: \be w(t,x) = -u_x(t,x) - \eta_*(u(t,x)) \geq 0 \qquad\text{ for all } x \in \R. \ee \end{prop} Further, the larger $w$ is, roughly, the more severe the difference in steepness.

 The key property noticed in the original KPP paper~\cite{kpp} is that steepness ordering is preserved; that is, if $u_0$ is steeper than $U_*$, then so is $u(t,\cdot)$.
 Again, their argument is based on the intersection number.
-By recasting this in terms of the shape defect function, this property is: \be \text{if } ~~ w(0,\cdot) \geq 0, ~~ \text{ then } ~~ w(t,\cdot) \geq 0 ~~ \text{ for all } t\geq 0. \ee We show below that this can be established using the parabolic equation \eqref{dec2120} below satisfied by $w$ and applying the maximum principle.
-Surprisingly, the positivity of the shape defect has numerous other, much more quantitative consequences than (\ref{aug202}).
+By recasting this in terms of the shape defect function, this property is: \be \text{if } ~~ w(0,\cdot) \geq 0, ~~ \text{ then } ~~ w(t,\cdot) \geq 0 ~~ \text{ for all } t\geq 0. \ee This can be established, for instance, using the parabolic equation \eqref{dec2120} below satisfied by $w$ and applying the maximum principle (see~\eqref{e.c92201}).
+Surprisingly, the positivity of the shape defect has numerous other, much more quantitative consequences than (\ref{aug202}), and this is one of the main points of this paper.
+In particular, the equation~\eqref{dec2120} for $w$ can be analyzed directly, for example, in order to obtain bounds on $w$, as in \Cref{l.w_bounds}.
+In addition, the positivity of $w$ leads to, for example, the new weighted Hopf-Cole transform and entropy inequalities discussed below.
+Such bounds and inequalities play a key role in the arguments throughout the paper, and while they use crucially the positivity of $w$, they are of a different nature than the intersection number arguments.